 SCLC is almost usually with smoking.
-It has higher doubling time and metastasizes early; therefore, it is always considered a systemic disease on diagnosis.
-Central nervous system, liver, and bone are the most common sites.
+It has a higher doubling time and metastasizes early; therefore, it is always considered a systemic disease on diagnosis.
+The central nervous system, liver, and bone are the most common sites.
 Certain tumor markers help differentiate SCLC from NSCLC.
 The most commonly tested tumor markers are thyroid transcription factor-1, CD56, synaptophysin, and chromogranin.
-Characteristically, NSCLC is associated with paraneoplastic syndrome which could be the presenting feature of the disease
+Characteristically, NSCLC is associated with a paraneoplastic syndrome which could be the presenting feature of the disease

 Non-Small Cell Lung Cancer

 Multiple compounds have been implicated as the cause of lung cancer.
 In reality, it is hard to establish a causal relationship due to a battery of other confounding factors, such as the difference in the quantity of exposure time, smoking status.

 Among the chemicals considered responsible, asbestos is only one that has a clear causal relationship with the development of lung cancer.